 The Length field has two uses.

-⎯ When the Bitmap Mode field is zero, the Length field specifies the sub-window length, as defined in Table 12, this is the
+⎯ When the Bitmap Mode field is zero, the Length field specifies the sub-window length, as defined in Table 12.
+In this case, the bitmap is chosen from one of the predefined bitmap options.
+These options consist of two sub-window of equal length, both filled with all ones.
+The gap between these two sub-windows are determined by the Bitmap Gap field.

 ⎯ When the Bitmap Mode field is value is one or two, the Length field specifies the length of the Bitmap field, as defined in Table 12.